joel-quek/Georgia-Tech-OMSA/ISYE6644 Simulation/Project/README.md

 # ISYE6644 Advanced Pandemic Flu Spread Project

 ## Project Overview
-This project, conducted by Joel Zhu Hui Quek, Wei Sin Ho, and Zehao Chen, focuses on optimizing non-pharmaceutical and pharmaceutical interventions to mitigate influenza pandemic spread through a simulation-based approach.
+This project, conducted by Joel, Wei Sin, and Zehao, focuses on optimizing non-pharmaceutical and pharmaceutical interventions to mitigate influenza pandemic spread through a simulation-based approach.
 The simulation models the spread of an infectious disease within a large population under various intervention strategies, providing insights into the effectiveness of these interventions in controlling the disease spread.

 ## Repository Structure
 Contains all source code files for the simulation.